moosy/kosmos-cp1-toolchain/README.md

       # 001
 ```

-As you see, the assembler beautified your code.
-You don't see any assembled code because you neither told the
+As you can see, the assembler has beautified your code.
+You don't see any assembled code because you neither told the assembler
-assembler to display it nor to write it to file.
+assembler neither to display it nor to write it to a file.

-With the -c option you see the code:
+With the -c option, you can see the code:

 ```
 user@machine:# kosmos_asm.php example.koa -c